agronholm/sqlacodegen/README.rst

   * ``noindexes``: ignore indexes
   * ``noidsuffix``: prevent the special naming logic for single column many-to-one and one-to-one relationships (see `Relationship naming logic`_ for details)
+  * ``include-dialect-options``: render a table' dialect options, such as `starrocks_partition` for StarRocks' specific options.
+  * ``keep-dialect-types``: preserve dialect-specific column types instead of adapting to generic SQLAlchemy types.

 * ``declarative``